iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

         dataCIDR: "10.234.1.0/24" # Replace "10.234.1.0/24" with the actual one.
     ```

     Mandatory: Fill in `diskDeploymentMode`.
 The system defaults to `hybridFlash`.
-You can also set it to `allFlash`.(没有这个代码块)
+You can also set it to `allFlash`.

+    ```yaml
+    diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
+    ```
+    Mandatory: Select IOMesh edition, which defaults to IOMesh Community Edition.
+You can set the field `edition` to `enterprise`.
+For details, refer to [IOMesh Specifications](https://www.iomesh.com/spec).

+    ```yaml
+    edition: "community" # Specify IOMesh edition.
+    ```
-    Optional: If you want to specify specific Kubernetes worker nodes to provide disks, configure the values of the node label.
+    Optional: If you want to specify specific Kubernetes worker nodes for IOMesh, configure the values of the node label.

    ```yaml
    iomesh: